syvita/sypool/README.md

 3. Website/UI
 4. The Bitcoin node, used to spend Bitcoin with
 5. Stacks node A, running in miner mode and connected to the local bitcoin node
-6. Stacks node B, running in follower mode as a publicly available API.
+6. Stacks nodes B, running in follower mode as a publicly available API.

 The web UI will be hosted as a static Next.js site on Cloudflare's edge, alike other Syvita sites.
 The static site will make API requests to Stacks node B as default.
 The code for this site is in this repo.

-The Bitcoin node & Stacks node A (the miner) will be hosted on a Mac Mini owned and managed by [Asteria](https://github.com/SyAsteria).
-This will be locally controlled and not accessable to the public internet as the private keys to the pool Bitcoin wallet are held here.
+The Bitcoin node & Stacks node A (the miner) will be hosted on a M1-based Mac Mini owned and managed by [Asteria](https://github.com/SyAsteria).
+This will be locally controlled and not accessable to the public internet as a private key to the pool Bitcoin wallet are held here.
 The Mac is connected only via a VPN, as to not expose the IP address, open any public ports to the machine and reduce the attack surface.
 The Bitcoin node is [Bitcoin Core](https://bitcoincore.org/) and the Stacks node is the [one created by Hiro](https://github.com/blockstack/stacks-blockchain).

 Stacks node B will be run as a VM on [Bitlaunch](https://bitlaunch.io/).
 No private keys or funds are stored on this machine.
 It will be connected to requests to it via a [Cloudflare Argo Tunnel](https://www.cloudflare.com/en-gb/products/argo-tunnel/), to protect from attacks.
 This node runs [stacks-blockchain-api](https://github.com/blockstack/stacks-blockchain-api), created by [Hiro](https://hiro.so).